RGF-team/rgf/Readme.md

 git clone https://github.com/fukatani/rgf_python.git
 python setup.py install
 ```
-or using pip
+or using `pip`:
 ```
 pip install git+git://github.com/fukatani/rgf_python@master
 ```

-**You have to place RGF execution file in directory which is assigned by environmental variable 'path'.**
+You have to place RGF execution file in directory which is included in **environmental variable 'PATH'.**
-**Or you can direct argf path by manual editting rgf/rgf.py**
+Or you can direct specify path by **manual editing rgf/rgf.py**

 ```python
 ## Edit this ##################################################